Winstrol and Hair Loss

 Making these changes boosts the anabolic strength of the drug while at the same time reducing the androgenic effects.

 However, the methyl group also means that Winstrol can be toxic to the liver, and needs to be taken with care.
-You can read more about hepatotoxicity and which steroids cause this in the free library online at Wrath Labs.
+You can read more about hepatotoxicity and which steroids cause this at many awesome locations on the internet.

 Hair Loss With Steroids